 Over the last couple of years, with the advancements in web technologies, we have seen a rapid rise in the number of sites that have broken away from using typical and boring layouts.
 No longer is choosing the number of columns your only option.
-Nowadays you can easily have a dynamic layout that cleverly and seamlessly arranges content into a grid (masonry), or a parallax scrolling layout, or even a layout that allows you to define a custom path for users as they scroll through pages.
+Nowadays you can easily have a responsive and dynamic layout that cleverly and seamlessly arranges content into a grid (masonry), or a parallax scrolling design, or even a layout that allows you to define a custom path for users as they scroll through pages.

 jQuery Scroll Path is a plugin that, as its name states, lets you define your own custom scroll path.
 The plugin uses canvas for drawing paths, using the methods